 Need more details?
 Visit our Porcelain-fused-to-metal Crowns page.

 You can expect a PFM or all-metal crown to cost around 10 to 20% less than an all-ceramic.
-(Cost estimates for dental caps. - By type.)
+(Cost estimates for different types of dental caps.)

 a) If dental insurance is involved ...